Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions: Results

-GNOF is analyzed in this section by using the benchmark set of 1D, 2D and 3D H clusters introduced by Stair and Evangelista \cite{stair-evangelista-jcp-2020} to test methods that converge to Full-Configuration Interaction (FCI) in the limit of no truncation of the wavefunction expansion.
+GNOF is analyzed in this section by using the H$_{10}$ benchmark set of 1D, 2D and 3D H clusters introduced by Stair and Evangelista \cite{stair-evangelista-jcp-2020} to test methods that converge to Full-Configuration Interaction (FCI) in the limit of no truncation of the wavefunction expansion.
 Fig. \ref{h10} shows the structure of the four H$_{10}$ model systems.
 The geometry of each model is controlled by the nearest neighbor H–H distance (in \r{A}).
 Recently \cite{li-eugene-deprince-jcp-2021}, Li, Liebenthal and DePrince employed this set in order to assess the effect of three-particle N-representability conditions (e.g., the T2 condition) not only on the energy curves, but also on a variety of correlation metrics including different order RDMs based quantities and the site-wise spin-spin correlation.
-Here, we compare reference FCI energies with PNOF7 and GNOF calculations, as well as singlet-triplet and singlet-quintet lowest energy gaps.
+Here, we compare reference FCI energies with PNOF7 and GNOF calculations.
 For comparison, in some examples we also report the v2RDM energies obtained in Ref. \cite{li-eugene-deprince-jcp-2021}.

 It is worth noting that according to Ref. \cite{stair-evangelista-jcp-2020}, the reported correlation regimes correspond to \textit{U}/\textit{t} ranges from about $0.94$ at $r=0.75$ \r{A} to $8.55$ at $r=2.0$ \r{A}, where \textit{U} and \textit{t} are the repulsion and hopping parameters of the Hubbard Hamiltonian, respectively, and \textit{r} stands for the nearest neighbor H–H distance.
 PNOF7 has been largely proved to be an efficient method to study the Hubbard model in different filling situations, spin multiplicities, and many dimensions \cite{mitxelena2017performance,Mitxelena_2018-corrig,mitxelena2018a,mitxelena2020efficient1,mitxelena2020efficient2}.
 However, we have observed important energy differences with respect to FCI in the aforementioned \textit{U}/\textit{t} ranges due to the simultaneous presence of both weak and strong electron correlation effects.
 Hence, the here selected benchmark set constitutes a challenge for NOF approximations and is therefore suitable for testing whether GNOF is successful or not in dealing with weak and strong correlation in a more balanced way than its predecessors.